 What action you take next depends on your organization's stance, policies, or guidelines around search engine rankings and search results.

 If the speed at which spam URLS are removed from a search engine’s cache is unimportant, you only need to delete any dangling DNS entries under your organization’s control.
+In the example above, that would mean deleting the DNS entries of host1.foo.edu and host2.foo.edu.
 It may take months for your site’s entries to disappear from Google searches and caches, but your work is done.